Yottled Pricing Explainer

 How does Yottled make money?

-Bob, the barber, uses Yottled's all features along with offering online appointment booking to his clients.
-John, the customer, books a haircutting appointment with Bob worth $40.
+Bob, the barber, uses Yottled for his salon.
+John, the customer, books a haircut appointment with Bob worth $40.
 At the checkout, John will pay $40.99 ($40 haircut + $0.99 Yottled’s convenience fee).

 Bob (the business owner) doesn’t need to pay anything out of pocket to use Yottled.
-Use the entire software for free, forever.
+He uses the entire software for free, forever.
 All features are included.
 Everything is unlimited.
 The cost of the software is borne by the end customers, i.e., John, in our example.

 Applicable payment processing fees